Skip to main content

 Where to Book

 The most popular booking platforms for Mount Rushmore tours include GetYourGuide, Viator, and TripAdvisor Experiences.
 These platforms offer verified reviews, secure payment processing, and flexible cancellation policies.
-Some local tour operators also offer direct booking through their websites, which may provide slightly lower prices but typically with less flexible cancellation terms.
+For the best experience, we recommend booking directly with Mount Rushmore Tours (opens in a new tab), the official tour operator with 51 years of experience.
+Direct bookings come with priority customer support, best price guarantee, and exclusive money-back guarantee.

 When to Book